sigongjoa/Distribution-Propagation-Neural-Network/README.md

 # Distribution Propagation Neural Network (DPNN)

 This repository contains a Proof of Concept (PoC) implementation of a Distribution Propagation Neural Network (DPNN).
 The core idea behind DPNN is to represent and propagate information as probability distributions (e.g., Gaussian) rather than fixed point values, allowing the network to inherently model uncertainty.
+This approach enables the network to not only process data but also to quantify and propagate the uncertainty associated with that data, leading to more robust and interpretable models.

 ## Key Features